cristianbauza/cristianbauza/README.md

 In 2021 I joined the [SoftTero](https://softtero.com) project whose goal is to be a company that provides IT services such as custom software solutions, outsourcing and consulting.

-This 2022 I began to study the master's degree in data science and machine learning at FING-UdelaR.
+In 2022 I began to study the master's degree in data science and machine learning at FING-UdelaR.